modcloth-labs/dockerize/README.md

 'dockerized,' you will have some useful files in place that will guide you through the process of deploying your application with Docker.

+In particular, `dockerize` creates the `.run` directory in your project.
+Use this directory to configure important files that need to be placed on the host machine *outside* your container at deploy time.
+These files might include an [Upstart](http://upstart.ubuntu.com/cookbook/) config file, for example.
+Follow the comments in the files for more details

 ## Installation

 Install with: